-The fins of Blanche are made exclusively of the same non-crimp fabric as the nose cone.
+The fins of Stella II are made exclusively of the same non-crimp fabric as the nose cone.
 However, these are oriented in a $[(0/90)2,(\pm 45)2,(0/90)]s$ layup.
 This attempts to achieve a quasi-isotropic layup, one where the stiffness is equal in all directions, to better resist normal and torsional bending moments experienced in flight.

 The primary failure mode of the fins for this component is flutter, or divergence.
-As such, care was taken in order to ensure the fin was of the proper thickness.
+As such, great care was taken in order to ensure the fin was of the proper thickness.
 The most critical moment for the fin occurs at maximum dynamic pressure, coincident with peak velocity.
 Using the predicted atmospheric conditions at this point from OpenRocket, the flutter and divergence Mach numbers were calculated in AeroFinSim using the U-G method.
-This showed that with the actual fin thickness of 0.235", the flutter Mach number was 2.49 while the divergence Mach number was 4.41.
-This is beyond the maximum velocity of flight, Mach 0.83, giving a fair margin for the fins.
+This showed that with the actual fin thickness of 0.235", the flutter Mach number was 2.83.
+This is beyond the maximum velocity of flight, Mach 1.72, giving a fair margin for the fins.

 As the fins have the largest influence on the centre of pressure, they have significant influence on the stability in flight.
 The geometry of a trapezoidal fin was chosen to ensure greater resistance to flutter, but refined to maintain stability within the required range.
-Simulations from OpenRocket, displayed in Figure 13, show that the stability off the rod is near 2 calibers, and never exceeds 5.0 calibers.
+Simulations from OpenRocket, displayed in Figure 15, show that the stability off the rod is near 1.5 calibers, and never exceeds 6.0 calibers.

-Figure 13 Stability evolution during flight.
+Figure 15 Stability evolution during flight.